Last updated on December 26th, 2020 at 10:08 am

-Employee harassment is one of the most common complaints heard in any part of the world.
-While some countries like United Kingdom ensure any kind of harassment or bullying against employees is prohibited under Law, the same can’t be said about the United Arab Emirates.
+Employee harassment/workplace harassment and discrimination is found to be an increasingly topical issue in UAE including sex harassment.
+This is one of the most common complaints heard in any part of the world.
+Some countries like United Kingdom ensure any kind of harassment or bullying against employees is prohibited under work harassment law, the same can’tt be said about the United Arab Emirates.
+There is no free standing anti harassment law present in the UAE.
+But, there are a some legal provisions that can be triggered in the context of employee harassment and discrimination (including the Anti Discrimination Law (Federal Decree No. 2 of 2015)).
+Now, let’s gothrough some of the key legal provisions to consider regarding employee harassment.

 Protection from harassment in the U.K